zmbelles/GroceryDB/README.md

 ### 5. How to Run
 1. Download this repository
 2. Create a new localhost with a password of !Fall2022 on MySQL Workbench
+3. Download MySQL Connector/J from https://dev.mysql.com/downloads/connector/j/
+4. Add Connector/J to the projects build path, replacing what is currently there
-3. run login.java using 'Admin' as username and 'Admin' as password
+4. run login.java using 'Admin' as username and 'Admin' as password